Monteverde Cloud Forest Biological Reserve#6 in Best Things To Do in Costa Rica

 Imagine winding through a misty oasis; strikingly tall trees wrap you in a sea of green.
-Add to that over 100 mammals, 400 types of birds, and 2,500 plant species, and you have Monteverde's lush 25,700-acre reserve.
-While wandering along one of the hiking trails, you may spot a small hummingbird or a Resplendent Quetzal feasting on a ripe aquacatillo (a fruit similar to an avocado).
+Add to that more than 100 mammals, 400 types of birds and 2,500 plant species, and you have Monteverde's lush 25,700-acre reserve.
+While wandering along one of the hiking trails, you may spot a small hummingbird or a resplendent quetzal feasting on a ripe aguacatillo (a fruit similar to an avocado).

-Monteverde Cloud Forest is located in the Northern Plains, about a three-hour car ride from San José.
-Admission to Monteverde Cloud Forest costs $15; prices are reduced for children.
+Monteverde Cloud Forest is located in the Northern Plains, about a three-hour car ride northwest of San José.
+Admission to Monteverde Cloud Forest costs $20; prices are reduced for children.
+Guided tours cost extra.
 The reserve welcomes visitors every day from 7 a.m. to 4 p.m.
 For more information, consult Monteverde's official website, run by Costa Rica's Tropical Science Center.

 More Best Things To Do in Costa Rica

 #1 Nicoya Peninsula

 The Nicoya Peninsula's sparkling 80-mile shoreline boasts beach-centric towns with cream-colored shores and dense forests.
 Half of the peninsula is found in the Guanacaste province, while the other half sits in the Puntarenas province.
 Nosara Beach's powdery sands line the Nicoya Peninsula's western edge.
 You'll also find fishing and cattle-ranching communities east of the rustic coastline.
 After a significant rise in tourism that began in the 1970s, an influx of restaurants and hotels have enticed visitors to the peninsula's sandy coast.